Canada MOPITT Principal Investigator

 Phone: +1 902-494-3540

 Dr. James R. Drummond is a leader in building Canadian satellite experiments, such as MOPITT (Measurements of Pollution in the Troposphere), which is providing a picture of pollution over the entire globe.
-He also worked on the Canadian SciSat mission looking at ozone levels in the Canadian Arctic, and now leads PEARL (Polar Environment Atmospheric Research Laboratory) in Canada’s Far North.
+He also worked on the Canadian SciSat mission looking at ozone levels in the Canadian Arctic, and the PEARL (Polar Environment Atmospheric Research Laboratory) in Canada’s Far North.

 Drummond has degrees in physics and atmospheric physics from Oxford University.